 Figure 6.7.3.4-1: Procedure for UE communication analytics

-1. 5GC NF to NWDAF: Nnwdaf_AnalyticsSubscription_Subscribe (Analytics ID=UE communication analytics, Target of Analytics Reporting=SUPI(s), Analytics Filter=(Application ID, Area of Interest)).
+1. 5GC NF to NWDAF: Nnwdaf_AnalyticsSubscription_Subscribe (Analytics ID=UE communication analytics, Target of Analytics Reporting=SUPI(s), Analytics Filter=(Application ID, Area of Interest, etc.)).

 5GC NF sends a request to the NWDAF for analytics on a specific UE(s), using either Nnwdaf_AnalyticsInfo or Nnwdaf_AnalyticsSubscription_Subscribe service.
 The analytics type indicated by "Analytics ID" is set to "UE communication".
 The Target of Analytics Reporting is set to SUPI or a list of SUPI and Analytics Filter may include Application ID and Area of Interest.